 The P cycle in grassland and forest ecosystems of different biodiversity and land-use intensity

-3. The oxygen isotope signal of phosphate can be used to distinguish between different phosphorus sources (solution of P minerals, desorption, mineralisation).
+- The O isotope ratio in PO4 can be used to distinguish different P sources (dissolution of mineral P, desorption, mineralization).